msc-acse/acse-9-independent-research-project-czp21c/README.md

 **Models**: Models trained in this project.
 Only 5 of 7 models are there because the other two models are to big to be uploaded.
 **Coordinates + Labels**: The training coordinates and labels data used in this project.
 Can be used directly to save training time.

-To be noticed, the **data** is not included in the repository because all rights of the data are belonged to Perenco Oil & Gas.
+To be noticed, the **Data** used in this project is not included in the repository because all rights of the SEGY data are belonged to Perenco Oil & Gas.
 Please contact me personally to get access to the data through hard drive.

 ## Requirements